 “It is disturbing.
 It does cause concern,” said attorney John Staples, of London-based international tax firm Burt, Staples, & Maner LLP, at the industry conference.
 “The pace of IGA [agreement] implementation has been slow… It’d be nice to have some of the other major economies coming into play.”

-He said satisfying political sensitivities in two countries on touchy issues like financial privacy often slows negotiations.
+He said satisfying political sensitivities in two countries on touchy issues like financial privacy has slowed negotiations.

 In any case, FATCA is only the first step in eliminating tax evasion, Staples told International Business Times after his presentation.